walmav/spire-katacoda/app-envoy/intro.md

 The `customer service` backend is serving static content using NGINX to simulate Customer Service JSON API.
 The `webapp` frontend is configured to fetch data from the JSON API exposed by the `customer service`.
 Envoy is deployed to proxy requests on behalf of the `customer service`.

+The `webapp` frontend is written in `go` and uses the native `go-spiffe` library to obtain its [x509 SVID](https://github.com/spiffe/spiffe/blob/master/standards/X509-SVID.md) and Establishing mutually authenticated TLS (mTLS) with the `customer service` backend.
-The `webapp` frontend, written in `go`, uses the native go-spiffe library.
-The detailed documentation of using go-spiffe library is here: [go-spiffe v2 documentation and examples](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2)
+ Although out of scope in this context, the detailed documentation of using go-spiffe library is here: [go-spiffe v2 documentation and examples](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2?tab=overview)

 ![Scenario diagram](assets/scenario-diagram.png)